 There is limited number of slots due to field size.
 I will be running a Women’s and Men’s Open Class.
 If you have any questions, please email me markjmcvey <at> yahoo <dot> com

 NOTE: I will take women registrations but the men’s field is full.
 Small field means I really do not want much more than 10 per flight (20 total throwers) due to safety concerns.

 The event will be run as an Open Men and Women flights, unless things change drastically.
 The open men’s division will throw the amateur weights.
 Women’s flight will be an Open Division with masters allowed to throw their heavy weight (I am not a fan of this format when contesting less than all 9 events).

 Throwing Begins: 10:00 am

-For those who have not thrown a stupid stone, here is advice from a record holder (local throwers who used this advice increased their distance):
+For those who have not thrown a stupid stone, here is GREAT advice from a record holder (Those who have used this advice at IIF have increased their distance):